 Remember that once final grades are entered, a passing grade may not be changed except to correct a demonstrable mechanical error made in computing the component parts of the examination into the final grade, or in transcribing the grade in the grade reporting process, or if a substantive error is discovered in the exam or exam administration process.
 A failing grade may not be changed outside of the failing grade review process.
-If you have any questions in this regard, please consult the before communicating with students who question their grade.
+If you have any questions in this regard, please consult the Office of the Registrar at lawreg@georgetown.edu or (202) 662-9200 before communicating with students who question their grade.